 During deliberations, the hearing panel reviews information presented during the hearing.
 For each charge issued, the panel decides whether you are responsible or not responsible for the alleged infraction.
 A student is found responsible for violating a specified policy only if the adjudicator(s) determine that a preponderance of the incident information shows that the student engaged in the misconduct.

 If the panel finds you responsible for one or more violations, then the panel also determines appropriate sanctions.
 When determining sanctions, the hearing panel considers a variety of factors, including sanctioning guidelines provided in the Honor and Student Conduct Codes and Regulations.
 Also, the hearing panel considers any infractions for which you were previously found responsible.
 If the hearing panel needs additional information to determine appropriate sanctions, the board may invite you to return to the hearing room to respond to additional questions.
 (If you have questions about prior infractions, visit the Office of the Dean of Students in 114 Hundley Hall for more information.)

 After the panel has reached its decisions, the panel will present those decisions orally.
-The charged student and his/her hearing advisor may elect to attend.
+The charged student may elect to attend the presentation of decisions and may be accompanied by his/her hearing advisor.